Slaveche90/DFPlayerCustomSketch/README.md

 In the loop() function we are waiting for a letter to be sent from the Serial Monitor.
 If you send one of the letters from the loop() function, a specific function will be executed.

-When you send several commands to the DFPlayer Mini module, the output in the Serial Monitor should look like the output on the following image:
+When you send commands to the DFPlayer Mini module, the output in the Serial Monitor should look like the output on the following image:

 ![alt](https://github.com/Slaveche90/DFPlayer_Custom_Sketch/blob/master/SerialOutput.png?raw=true)